Saudi Arabia says will retaliate against any sanctions over Khashoggi case

-DUBAI/WASHINGTON (Reuters) - Saudi Arabia on Sunday warned against threats to punish it over last week’s disappearance of journalist Jamal Khashoggi, as European and U.S. allies piled on pressure.
+DUBAI/WASHINGTON (Reuters) - Saudi Arabia on Sunday warned against threats to punish it over last week’s disappearance of journalist Jamal Khashoggi, as European leaders piled on pressure and two more U.S. executives scrapped plans to attend a Saudi investor conference.

 Khashoggi, a U.S. resident and Washington Post columnist critical of Riyadh’s policies, disappeared on Oct.
 2 after entering the Saudi consulate in Istanbul.
 Turkey believes he was murdered and his body removed.
 Saudi Arabia has denied that.